TNA Unbreakable (2005): Reception

 A total of 775 people attended Unbreakable.
 Canadian Online Explorer writer Corey David Lacroix rated the entire event an 8 out of 10.
 TNA's previous event Sacrifice did not receive a rating, however, No Surrender, which took place prior to Sacrifice, was given an 8 out of 10 by Jason Clevett.
 Unbreakable was ranked lower than TNA's next event, Bound for Glory, which received a 9 out of 10 from Bob Kapur.
-Compared to rival World Wrestling Entertainment's Unforgiven PPV event held on September 18, Unbreakable was rated higher, as Chris Sokol gave Unforgiven a 6 out of 10.
+Compared to rival World Wrestling Entertainment (WWE)'s Unforgiven PPV event held on September 18, Unbreakable was rated higher, as Chris Sokol gave Unforgiven a 6 out of 10.

 Lacroix felt that with Unbreakable TNA "truly cemented the formula needed for delivering great pay per views."
 He concluded with "TNA's Unbreakable PPV was an astounding buffet of action, catering to the variety of tastes among professional wrestling fans."
 Lacroix also commented "If you missed it, get the replay.
 Don't think, just do it – – the main event is well worth the price."
 The main event was given Lacroix's highest match rating of 10 out of 10 in his review.
 He gave his lowest rating of 4 out of 10 to the opening Six Man Tag Team match.
 The NWA World Heavyweight Championship bout was ranked with a 7.5 out of 10, while a 7 out of 10 was given to the NWA World Tag Team Championship contest.
 Commenting on the main event, Lacroix spoke of it as a "certified match of the year candidate."
 Going onto describe in detail: "Unbreakable came to a close with mind-boggling main event, featuring a three-way dance between Samoa Joe against AJ Styles against X Division champion Christopher Daniels for the championship title.
 Now, this is the part where I go into a detail review of the match, but I'm not going to that.
 Fact is there is no review that could do justice in describing just how stellar this bout was."
 Regarding the Four Way Elimination match, Lacroix believed Johnny Candido's participation was "a nice gesture", but wonder "if they could have come up with something else, preferably outside of the match."